-When people are excited about what their church is accomplishing, they’ll "...download free year-end giving resources..." become involved in what’s happening – and want to become part of something greater than the sum of its parts.
+When people are excited about what their church is accomplishing, they’ll become involved in what’s happening – and want to become part of something greater than the sum of its parts.
 It’s an incredible opportunity to reignite the passion and faith that inspired your congregants’ generosity in the first place.

-It’s also an opportunity to take a legally obligatory correspondence – one they have to read and keep for filing taxes – and turn it into a means of thanking them for their sacrificial giving.
+End-of-year financial statements are a legally obligatory correspondence – one they have to read and keep for filing taxes – that can be turned into a means of thanking them for their sacrificial giving.
 You have a captive audience – use it to express your deepest gratitude to those who have stood beside you in faith all year long.